 So I really liked that, I liked the way it’s sort of laid out.
 I wish they had a feature like Cash Cow where it shows you last 7, 15 and 30 days, that’d be awesome.
 But that’s probably the only thing I feel like is missing from this piece of software.
 Also in here, you have a lot of stuff.
 I’m not going to go into it all because it’ll take way too long.
 But obviously you can add more keywords to it.
 It gives you own page factors against your top five competitors for each keyword.
 So you can go into here, I’ll show you.
 Alright, so this is just into the on-page area here, and you can just see basically it tells you what brand it is, titles, what your title, compare to their titles.
 Bullet point count,, it goes through everything, description, everything you can possibly imagine.
 And now, and you can also select here, this will be greyed out, but that’s the keyword there that you’re comparing your product with.

 So it’s a useful feature, especially for split testing and that kind of stuff, and yes it is definitely useful.
 The next thing is notes up here, this is probably one of the sort of features I like to use the most.
 It allows you, yes when you’re doing anything on Amazon, it’s hard to keep track of all the stuff that you’re changing.
-So for me, let’s say I’m doing some optimization on my PPC and Amazon.
+So for me, let’s say I’m doing some optimization on my PPC and Amazon listing.
 Let’s say I put a couple of negative keywords in there that might be closely related to my product, but they’re not performing well for whatever reason.
 If I add them in and like negative phrase, match these keywords up or something like that.
 You want to be able to see the consequence of that.
 So is Amazon going to penalize you anything for that?
 Because now you’re saying, Hey my product’s no longer, I’m not associated or don’t want to be associated with these keywords.
 So it’s always good to just keep an eye on that.
 It’s not like your negative phrase or exact match, something that’s going to be like, Oh, Amazon’s going to, okay de-index him for that keyword.
 But it is just something to bear in mind.
 So whenever I’m changing anything, whether it’s titles, images, anything, I’ll just make a note in here, say, I’ve changed the title or change the image and that way it’ll just allow me to see okay, on the 3rd of January, I changed it and that’s, you know I’ve seen a decrease in my rankings.

 Okay I’ll go back there and tweak that, or my conversion rate has been low for the last week.
 Why is that?
 Oh, that’s right.
 I made a change last week and I changed the lifestyle image on my product.
 So whatever it is, you can change it and you can track it in here by just by adding a note.
 And you can see the little notes, they’ll come up like this little lump block here and you can see that underneath your product as well.
 So they have super URLs, which is not really a thing I use.
-Obviously your competition, you’re go in there, your buy box, my stuff’s all private labels.
+Obviously your competition, you’re go in there, your buy box, my stuff’s all private label.
 So most of the time I own it unless someone’s just trying to hijack my listing.
 And they also show you the reviews, just like anything else.

 So if we go to the review section here, all right.
 So in here you can just see basically what you would see anywhere else, I guess.
 But I have, and use Feedback Genius as my email client and Feedback Genius emails me straight away as soon as I got a negative review.
 So for me, I don’t really use this section just because I want to know as soon as a negative review happens.
 So I tend to get in there and give that customer the best support I can to try sway that vote I guess.
 Because they might be frustrated about something and if I can, you know, do a good job, maybe I can sway that and they might remove it, probably unlikely.
 Or they might, you know, increase the star rating.
 So yes, this is just basic then you can filter, obviously by style rating by new, working in progress and all that kind of stuff.
 So you can you sort of make note.